Naugatuck, Prospect and Beacon Falls will honor Memorial Day this weekend.

-Prospect’s annual Memorial Day parade will begin at 1 p.m. sharp on Monday on the Town Green.
+Prospect’s annual Memorial Day parade will begin at 1 p.m. sharp on Monday on the Town Green on Center Street.

 The parade heads past Town Hall, north on Route 69, turns left onto Old Schoolhouse Road and left onto Route 68.
-The parade then goes in the Prospect Cemetery where the American Legion Post 194 will hold a brief ceremony, including a wreath laying and the names of all the veterans who passed away this year will be read.
+The parade then goes into Prospect Cemetery where American Legion Post 194 will hold a brief ceremony, including a wreath laying.
+The names of all the veterans who passed away this year will also be read.

-Beacon Falls will mark Memorial Day through church services and ceremonies on Sunday.
+Beacon Falls will mark Memorial Day on Sunday.